 Keeping your body moving

-Musculoskeletal disorders have a profound effect on patients’ physical function, overall health, and quality of life.
-The Center for Musculoskeletal Research (CMSR) has been among the top 5 NIH-funded orthopaedic research centers in the nation for nearly 20 years, and this year reached a high mark for NIH support.
+Musculoskeletal disorders have a profound effect on patients' physical function, overall health and quality of life.
+The Center for Musculoskeletal Research (CMSR) has been among the top 5 NIH-funded orthopaedic research centers in the nation for nearly 20 years and has occupied the first- or second-place spot for most of those years.

-CMSR is comprised of highly integrated faculty from a variety of URMC departments outside of orthopaedics, including Pathology and Laboratory Medicine, Biomedical Engineering, and Medicine (Rheumatology and Endocrinology).
-Much of its success is due to an emphasis on collaboration, the breadth of URMC’s Orthopaedics program, and the diverse research interests of the faculty.
+The CMSR is comprised of highly integrated faculty from a variety of URMC departments outside of orthopaedics, including Pathology and Laboratory Medicine, Biomedical Engineering, and Medicine (Rheumatology and Endocrinology).
+Much of its success is due to an emphasis on collaboration and training early-career investigators, the breadth of URMC's Orthopaedics program and the diverse research interests of the faculty.

 Scientists are working on a number of fronts to bring new treatments for conditions that affect millions of people:

-Bone infection is a serious complication for patients who undergo total joint replacement; CMSR researchers have been working to develop a vaccine against the most common type of infection, methicillin-resistant staphylococcus aureus, or MRSA.
-CMSR’s patented “passive immunization” approach embeds medication into a bone “spacer” that is placed in the body after joint infection requires the implant’s removal.
-This localizes medication at the infection site for greater effectiveness.
+- Bone infection is a serious complication for patients who undergo total joint replacement.
+CMSR researchers have been working to develop a vaccine against the most common type of infection, methicillin-resistant staphylococcus aureus, or MRSA.
+CMSR's patented "passive immunization" approach embeds medication into a bone "spacer" that is placed at the site of infection when an implant must be removed.
+The CMSR team has also made new discoveries into how MRSA evades antibiotics and is currently developing a MRSA vaccine.